 In October 1991, these elders appointed Bernard Sanders, from the Winchester Family Church, as the paid leader of the church, which once again led to increased growth.
 The church then appointed James Hodson in September 1992 to work alongside Bernard and the other elders in developing the work of the church.
 The church meeting in Anna Valley has always wanted to proclaim the gospel of Jesus Christ to as many people as possible in the locality.
 As an expression of this, and also in recognition of the fact that more people in the church lived outside Anna Valley than in it, the church name was changed to The Valley Church, Andover in 1993.
 Increasing numbers in the church, following a successful Tent Mission between Roman Way and Cricketers Way, meant that the premises in Anna Valley were no longer suitable for all the meetings of the church and in October 1993 the church started holding its Sunday morning meetings in the Winton School in Andover.
 Also, continuing its history of planting new churches in surrounding areas, a new church, Jubilee Church, was started in Salisbury by Bernard Sanders, together with a group of people from Salisbury who had been meeting with the Valley Church, in April 1995.
 Later another church, Newbury Family Church, was planted out in Newbury by Bernard with a couple from Andover and three people from his old church in Winchester.

 Meanwhile the Valley Church in Andover purchased premises in Bridge Street from Test Valley Borough Council and renovated the building as The Bridge Community Building.
 This project was partly funded by the development of the site in Anna Valley as a residential site, but the rest of the funding was raised by donations from the members and mortgages.
 The first part of the building opened was The Vine Book Shop in January 1998, with the Coffee Shop and the rest of the building opening in January 1999.
 The building is now the base for four charities, with the possibility of another one moving in during 2009.
 It is also well used by other charities and agencies for training, meetings and community activities.
-The Valley Church also uses the building for meetings on occasions, but has normally met as House Churches around Andover since 1998, when it stopped meeting regularly at Winton School.
+After the building opened, The Valley Church also used the building for meetings on occasions, but for 20 years met as House Churches around Andover from 1998, when it stopped meeting regularly at Winton School.
+In 2018 the leaders of The Valley Church felt that it was time again to meet regularly together and now regularly meet at the Bridge as a whole congregation.